2006, acrylic on canvas, 40 x 50", by Jenny Badger Sultan

 Hestia is one of three paintings partly prompted by the title of a book I’d heard of but hadn't read, “Healing Image--the Great Black One.”
 The series started at the time of the summer solstice, when we start the Journey to the Dark.

 Hestia was inspired by a brief vision of a large floating black shape surrounded by wings.
-I was reminded of the bundle in Little St. Bridget and also thought of the Kaaba, the black stone in the central shrine in Mecca.
+But I was also reminded of the bundle in my dream Little St. Bridget; I also thought of the Kaaba, the black stone in the central shrine in Mecca.